maxwolf621/DataBaseNote/DataBaseLeetCode/solution.md

 ## [Sales Person](https://zhuanlan.zhihu.com/p/259424830)

-Output all the names in the table salesperson, who didn’t have sales to company 'RED'.
+Output all the names in the table salesperson, who didn’t have sales to company `RED`.
 ```diff
 salesperson
 +----------+------+--------+-----------------+-----------+